JMR initials

 Safety tips for bicyclists in Massachusetts:

-Obey all traffic laws and regulations of the Commonwealth.
+It is recommended that cyclists obey all traffic laws and regulations of the Commonwealth.

 • Use hand signals to let people know you are stopping or turning.